VikasChander150287/Vikas-Chander-Nov2022-/README.md

 - Transfer of functional proteins.
 - Transfer of functional DNA and RNA.
 - Molecular recycling or “nutrition”.
-- Signaling to the recipient cell via cell-surface or endosomal receptors.
+- Signaling to the recipient cell via cell-surface or endosomal *receptors*
 - Creation of a metastatic niche for cancer.
 - Pathfinding through the environment.
 - Quorum sensing.